Quark and gluon two-loop beam functions for leading-jet $p_T$ and slicing at NNLO: Introduction

+In this article, we directly compute the complete set of ${\cal O}(\alpha_s^2)$ non-logarithmic terms at high precision as a function of the jet radius $R$, making them readily available for the resummation of the jet-vetoed cross-section at NNLL$^\prime$ for all color singlet production processes.
+They are also a critical ingredient for the N$^3$LL resummation, with the only missing ingredient being the three-loop rapidity anomalous dimension.
+This level of theoretical accuracy is demanded by the outstanding experimental precision foreseen at the LHC in the coming years.
 Specifically, we consider the calculation of the two-loop beam functions entering the factorisation and resummation of the jet-vetoed cross section.
 Beam functions describe the dynamics of radiation collinear to the beam direction in high-energy hadron collisions.
-Together with our recent calculation of the two-loop soft function in Ref.~\cite{Abreu:2022sdc}, the results presented here constitute the last missing ingredient for the calculation of the jet-vetoed cross section at small value of the veto scale (i.e., up to power corrections in $p_T^{\rm veto}/Q$) at the next-to-next-to-leading order (NNLO), and an important step towards the resummation of the leading-jet transverse momentum distribution (and the related jet-vetoed cross section) at N$^3$LL order.
-Moreover, our results allow us to construct a slicing method for NNLO calculations in QCD using the leading-jet transverse momentum as a slicing variable.
+Together with our recent calculation of the two-loop soft function in Ref.~\cite{Abreu:2022sdc}, the results presented here can be used to efficiently calculate the leading singular terms of the jet-vetoed cross section at small values of the veto scale (i.e., up to power corrections in $p_T^{\rm veto}/Q$) at the next-to-next-to-leading order (NNLO).
+This importantly allows us to construct a slicing method for NNLO calculations in QCD using the leading-jet transverse momentum as a slicing variable.

 We work in the framework of soft-collinear effective field theory (SCET)~\cite{Bauer:2000yr,Bauer:2001yt,Bauer:2002nz,Beneke:2002ph,Beneke:2002ni}.
-More specifically, the jet-veto cross section belongs to the class of SCET$_{\rm II}$ problems, which are affected by the so-called factorisation (or collinear) anomaly~\cite{BenekeFA,Becher:2010tm}, connected to the presence of rapidity divergences in the ingredients of the factorisation theorem.
+More specifically, the jet-veto cross section belongs to the class of SCET$_{\rm II}$ problems, which are affected by the so-called factorisation (or collinear) anomaly~\cite{BenekeFA}, connected to the presence of rapidity divergences~\cite{Collins:1992tv,BenekeFA} in the ingredients of the factorisation theorem.
 Such divergences are not regulated by the standard dimensional regularisation scheme and therefore an additional (rapidity) regulator must be introduced.
 Here we use the exponential regularisation scheme~\cite{Li:2016axz}, consistently with our recent calculation of the two-loop soft function~\cite{Abreu:2022sdc}.